lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 ## Why it matters

-If you're interviewing for a new role twenty years into your career, the folks interviewing you won't know what your real impact was on any given project you worked on, nor will they know your true contribution to any of the companies you worked at.
-Instead, you'll find yourself judged by a series of surprisingly subjective measures: your prestige, the prestige of the titles you've had and companies you've worked at, your backchannel reputation, and how you present in your interview process.
+Suppose you're interviewing for a new role twenty years into your career.
+Will the folks interviewing you understand your real impact on any of your previous projects or companies?
+No, I guarantee they won't.
+Instead, you'll find yourself judged by a series of surprisingly subjective measures: your accumulated prestige, the titles you've had and companies you've worked at, your backchannel reputation, and how you present in your interview process.

-If you spend your career snacking, preening, or chasing ghosts, it's possible but relatively unlikely that what you've done before will be valued at companies you interview with.
-Instead, the only viable long-term bet on your career is to do work that matters, projects that develop you, and steer towards companies that value genuine expertise.
+You can't escape subjective interview practices, but you can deliberately accumulate expertise from doing valuable work.
+Indeed, that's the only viable long-term bet on your career: focus on work that matters, do projects that develop you, and steer towards companies that value genuine experience.